 In completing the fellowship application, a fellowship applicant may answer all Clinical Trial Questionnaire questions in a study record as Yes.
 However, since the study is not considered an independent clinical trial, applicants are not allowed to provide information in Sections 4 and 5 of the study record in the PHS Human Subjects and Clinical Trials Information form.

 Fellowship applicants proposing to gain mentored training experience in a clinical trial are instructed to provide details of their contribution to the study in the Research Strategy rather than in the clinical trial specific fields on the PHS Human Subjects and Clinical Trials Information form.

 NIH expects the individual receiving support for the clinical trial (i.e., the sponsor/primary mentor or a co-sponsor) to assume responsibility and oversight of the trial and the fellow’s activities regarding the trial (e.g. reporting).
 However, the fellow may participate with the sponsor in some or all of these activities as part of their training.

 Career Development awards may support either independent clinical trials or a mentored research training experience, depending on the FOA.

-FOAs that indicate "Independent Clinical Trial Required" in the title and in Section II.
-Award Information will support independent clinical trials conducted by the applicant
+FOAs that indicate "Independent Clinical Trial Required"or "Independent Basic Experimental Studies with Humans Required" in the title and in Section II.
+Award Information will support independent clinical trials conducted by the applicant.

 When completing the PHS Human Subjects and Clinical Trials Information form, the candidate must answer Yes to all four of the Clinical Trial Questionnaire questions on at least one study record and complete the clinical trial specific fields in Section 4 and, when applicable, Section 5.